 Wonder leads to wisdom which leads to curiosity.
 So if you don’t have any wonder, you won’t have any wisdom.
 Educators need to ensure they maintain a love of learning, wonder and curiosity in their students which will turn into wisdom eventually.
 Video here.

 The aim of learning is to teach truth, goodness, and beauty.
 The educational virtues assist us in that an our aim as educators is to endow them with these virtues to that purpose.
 Video here.

 Children need time to leisurely reflect on what they’re learning.
 If schoolwork is too rushed, children will not enjoy it.
 They need time to mull over it and contemplate the topic on all sides.
 Video here.

 My only fear with using a classical method in my home education is that my children will adopt the ‘wisdom of the Greeks’.
 Brian Douglas, a classical school teacher, put it like this:

 Unless we carefully integrate biblical education throughout the entire curriculum, across every subject and grade, it would be very easy for our graduates to know more about Achilles and Dante than Abraham and David.
 The Word of God is our source for God’s wisdom; without it, we only have the wisdom of man.

 It seems the early church tended to accept too much wisdom of the Greeks in their theology around the first few centuries.

 For example, they had to figure out the essence of God (homoousious) and if there was a Trinity.
-As a result, many of the early church fathers had some pretty dodgy doctrines.
-Most of these were made dodgy by the intermingling of Greek philosophy with Christian theology.
+As a result, many of the early church fathers had some pretty unusual (almost heretical?) doctrines.
+Most of these were compromised by intermingling Greek philosophy with Christian theology.